Vertrieb

 8. Be great at following up

-Outreach and follow-up go hand in hand.
-Part of good outreach is the follow-up, or not letting the relationship you built erode from lack of attention.
-Make sure to personalize your messages and maintain constant but not overwhelming contact throughout the prospecting process.
-It helps to stay up to date on what their company is going through so you can ask insightful questions related to their pain points and how you can help them through those challenges.
+You should aim to maintain constant but not overwhelming contact throughout the prospecting process.
+It helps to stay up to date on what their company is going through so you can ask insightful questions related to their pain points and reveal how you can help them through those challenges.

 9. Be prepared with information

 When a prospect is ready to make a purchasing decision, provide them with all the information they could need.
 Not only should you be ready to answer their questions, but be prepared for them to look for outside confirmation that they're making the right decision.
-Social proof, such as testimonials or reviews, will reassure them, so make sure you have that information readily available on your landing pages and homepage.
-You can also share reviews on social media.

 10. Don’t forget direct mail